adrianRoman24/Web-Client-REST-API/README.txt

     Parson json and display response from the server

-    I used the parson library to build the required json objects as well to send them to the server in a "pretty" format.
-To find and to process a token or a cookie received from the server I searched manually in the answer received after the keywords mentioned above.
+    I used the parson library to build the required json objects as well as to send them to the server in a "pretty" format.
+To find and to process a token or a cookie received from the server I searched manually in the answer received message after the keywords mentioned above.
 After entering an order, the response from the server is displayed unchanged because it contains matching messages both for success and for error situations.
-For get_book and get_books commands, in case of success, the json objects required in the statement are also displayed, parsed also by using parson library.
+For get_book and get_books commands, in case of success, the json objects required in the statement are also displayed, also parsed by using parson library.